OfficeDev/office-js-docs-pr/docs/develop/develop-overview.md

 ## General concepts

-Development concepts that apply to multiple types of Office Add-ins (i.e., Excel, Word, Outlook, etc.) are covered here in the **General guidance** > **Develop** section of the documentation.
+Development concepts that apply to multiple types of Office Add-ins (i.e., Excel, Word, Outlook, etc.) are covered here in the **Core concepts** > **Develop** section of the documentation.
 Review the information here before exploring the host-specific documentation that corresponds to the add-in you're building (for example, [Excel add-ins](../excel/index.md)).

 - [Host and platform availability](../overview/office-add-in-availability.md)
 - [Understanding the JavaScript API for Office](understanding-the-javascript-api-for-office.md)
 - [Office Add-ins XML manifest](add-in-manifests.md)
 - [Authentication and authorization in Office Add-ins](overview-authn-authz.md)

-The **General guidance** > **Develop** > **How to** section of the documentation contains articles focused on specific development concepts or tasks.
+The **Core concepts** > **Develop** > **How to** section of the documentation contains articles focused on specific development concepts or tasks.
 For example, you'll find information about tasks such as [automatically opening a task pane with a document](automatically-open-a-task-pane-with-a-document.md), [creating add-in commands](create-addin-commands.md), and [opening a dialog box](dialog-api-in-office-add-ins.md) in the **How to** section.

 ## Host-specific concepts